rubenspgcavalcante/pygameoflife/resources/README.md

 The files in src will be builded with the command 'genimg', following the respective rules

 ###Sprites
-They must be in the format {entity}-frames, where entity will be the respective entity, e.g. cell-frames
+They must be in the format {entity}-frames, where entity will be the respective entity, e.g. cell-frames.
+The images must have the name as XX.png where XX is a number that indicates his order in the sprite.

 ###Background
 Will be generated following the size of the window.
 The size must be in 16x16 and the filename as block.png